lun-4/jose/doc/josespeak.md

 José needs source text so he can make its sentences, currently José gets 3000 messages from the server's default channel(usually #general).

 In technical terms, `josespeak` has its `on_message` event, that only calculates the probability of receiving an answer from José(default is 1%), when needed, a text generator is born, `Texter`.
 The `Texter` is *usually* filled with 3000 messages from the server's default channel, the messages go through a filter and messages from José are ignored.
+Botblock rules still apply.

 (removed actions: Message storage to SQL, wordlength calculation)